 About KYNAR Wire

-A lot of people prefer this type of wire because it is small but it is very powerful.
-For instance, the Kynar 28 AWG (Average Wire Gauge) type can handle up to 36 volts of power with a resistance of up to 5 amps.
-The Kynar jacket or insulation makes it very slim, thus it can easily fit into small spaces.
+A lot of people like to use Kynar wire because it is small but mighty.
+For instance, the Kynar 28 American Wire Gauge (AWG) type can handle up to 36 volts of power with a resistance of up to 5 amps.
+The Kynar jacket or insulation helps it fit into small spaces thanks to its thin construction.
 The conductivity is high, so the power supply can flow uninterrupted.
 In addition, this type of wire is very flexible and very easy to solder.

-Stripping this particular type of hook up wire is pretty easy.
-One can use a soldering iron instead of pliers or another cutting device to ensure that only the jacket comes out and the wires are not damaged.
-One of the recommended ways to strip this wire is by using a standard soldering iron and a paper towel.
-Once the soldering iron is heated, you will just need to place the cut wire on the paper towel, place the soldering iron on top of the wire, usually about one-fourth of an inch from the tip of the wire, and pull the other tip after about two seconds.
-The wire is stripped clean without any possible damage.
+- Workability: Stripping this particular type of hook-up wire is pretty easy.
+You can use a soldering iron instead of pliers or another cutting device to ensure that only the jacket comes out and the wires are not damaged.
+Once the soldering iron is heated, simply place the cut wire on a paper towel, place the soldering iron on top of the wire, usually about one-fourth of an inch from the tip of the wire, and pull the other tip after about two seconds.
+The wire is stripped clean without any damage.

-Overall, the Kynar hook up wire is an ideal choice when it comes to modifying or fixing electronic devices.
-It is small, highly conductive, can accommodate a lot of voltage.
-It also comes in different varieties, and can be soldered, and stripped very easily.
-You can save time and money by knowing how to fix or modify electronic devices around the house.
-You can fully customize your devices without paying a lot of money, and be able to brag of your handiwork afterward.
+Overall, fine Kynar hook-up wire is an ideal choice when it comes to modifying or fixing electronic devices.
+It is small, highly conductive and can accommodate a lot of voltage.
+It also comes in different varieties and can be soldered and stripped very easily.
+You can save time and money by knowing how to fix or modify electronic devices around the house and can fully customize your devices without paying a lot of money.
+Plus, you can brag about your handiwork afterward.

 3 Layers of Kynar Wire Wrap